 Triumph Learning’s primary business was making test prep workbooks.
 They needed to become a contender in digital learning—and fast.

 In 2012, most U.S. states were on the verge of switching to new learning standards—the CCSS.
 These standards shifted the emphasis from test prep (Triumph’s bread and butter) to just-in-time digital practice.
-Triumph had a brief window to reimagine its offerings and recalibrate its business (sales and publishing models) to support the new standards.
+Triumph had a brief window to catch up.

 What I did

-I first conducted internal audits with Triumph’s front line; marketing and sales defined branding and distribution requirements.
-I then interviewed customers to understand their attitudes toward Triumph (“trustworthy, but boring”).
+I interviewed Triumph’s front line, marketing and sales, to understand branding and distribution requirements.
+I then interviewed customers to understand their attitudes toward Triumph.
+“Trustworthy, but boring.”

 Personas crystallized.
 One key insight?
 This product wasn’t just for struggling students.
-By making the system truly adaptive, we could challenge proficient learners too.
-To generate consensus, I hung up persona posters and distributed a product vision trading card.
-This provided marketing and sales with early campaign language.
+By making Waggle adaptive, we’d challenge proficient learners too.

-Finally, I worked with content creators to understand their workflow—laps and handoffs.
+Finally, I worked with editors to understand their workflow—laps and handoffs.
 The team was anxious about changing their print-based process.
-I documented a flow which allowed the CMS team to build something familiar and flexible out of the gate.
-This made it easier for the content team to adapt a digital workflow (and in the end, publish faster).
+So I crafted a flow that would feel familiar out of the gate.

 Triumph introduced Waggle in 2014.
 The final product supports adaptive learning and rapid content authoring.
 Triumph’s factory floor was reconfigured to support always-on publishing.